 Gastric motility is the movement of food through the body.
 This process starts when food enters the mouth and is chewed and swallowed, passing through the esophagus, stomach, small and large intestines, and waste products leave the body via the anus.
 Wavelike contractions of the smooth muscle in the gastrointestinal (GI) tract are responsible for the passage of food to different locations for processing and absorption.

-The autonomic nervous system (the part of the nervous system responsible for control of the bodily functions not consciously directed) regulates these contractions (peristalsis) and a number of endocrine (hormonal) mechanisms.
+The autonomic nervous system (the part of the nervous system responsible for the control of the bodily functions not consciously directed) regulates these contractions (peristalsis) and several endocrine (hormonal) mechanisms.

-Gastric motility disorders are a number of conditions which affect the normal passage of food through the GI tract.
+Gastric motility disorders are several conditions which affect the normal passage of food through the GI tract.
 They can be accelerated, retrograde (backward moving) or delayed.
-Most feline cases are due to delayed or impaired motility.
-This, in turn, causes food to accumulate in the GI tract.
+Most feline cases are due to delayed or impaired motility, this, in turn, causes food to accumulate in the GI tract.